FarronF/limerick-council-meetings/meetings/2023/03/03-Joint Policing Committee Meeting/Minutes - Special Joint Policing Committee Meeting - 23rd December 2022.md

 however, such prosecutions have to be applied equally to all residents.
 She added that addresses of

+offenders are required to issue litter fines.
+---
-offenders are required to issue litter fines.--- Councillor S. Kiely stated that there are no traveler representatives on any committee and a representative
+Councillor S. Kiely stated that there are no traveler representatives on any committee and a representative

 from Pavee Point need to be brought in to engage with the Council and other agencies and that they be